blchelle/portfolio-webpage/README.md

-# Personal Portfolio
+# Brock Chelle's Portfolio 👦
-My personal portfolio summarizing my skills and projects that I've built
+My Personal Portfolio Webpage is a site created with the goal of showcasing my skills, projects, and a little bit about myself.

-## 🚧🚧🚧 Currently Under Construction 🚧🚧🚧
+## Note 📝
-The site is mostly finished, but I'm in the process of working on some more projects to add to my portfolio before I release it
+This site will continue to be updated as I build more projects and gain new skills along the way

 ## Technology Stack 💻
 * Javascript